NoelNoble/planet-crafter/README.md

 ## 👨‍💻 Authors
 **Noel & Robert**
-Creators of Planet Crafter Built for the **NASA Space Apps Challenge.**
+are the creators of Planet Crafter Built for the **NASA Space Apps Challenge.**

 ## 📜 License
 This project is open-source and available under the **MIT License.**